Escartin85/TestDotfive/QuestionsTest.md

 ```

 ## 7. Can you explain how dependency injection helps when writing unit tests?
+No, I don't have the habit to work writing unit test.
+Usually I test my code by the traditional way, running the software trying all possibilities can be done.
+I took this bad habit when I learnt programming for video games.
+Using Django I use a couple times doing a simple test, to understand it how to code it.
+Then I don't know how dependency injection can help, because I don't have deep knowledge writing unit test.
+So, I considere that I should work more writing unit test for get deep experience to understand it and have opportunity to answer this question on secure way and trusting with myself on my answer.
+But I can image it, that help faciliting structure code into the object or structre code that need to test.
+Like a kind of controller between the object or code and the view of the test.
+Similar that the design of MCV.
+Where the Controller help to represent the model into the view.

 ## 8. Give an example of how you would use defensive programming techniques (otherthan to sanitise user input).